jamiealquiza/tachymeter/README.md

 - `Min`: Min observed event duration.
 - `Range`: The delta between the max and min sample time
 - `Rate/sec.`: Per-second rate based on cumulative time and sample count.

+### Configuration

+Tachymeter is initialized with a `Size` parameter that specifies the max sample count that will be used in the calculation.
+This is done to control resource usage and minimise the impact of tachymeter inside an application; the `AddTime` method is o(1) @ ~20ns on modern hardware.
+If the actual event count is smaller than or equal to the configured tachymeter size, all of the meaused events will be included.
+If the event count exceeds the tachymeter size, the oldest data will be overwritten (resulting in a last-window sample).

 # Output Options